 You have the power to create health in your life!
 Every day you make choices that impact your health—the foods you eat, the products you use, the exercise you get, the stress you allow, the people you surround yourself with, and the environment you live in.

 Dina graduated Phi Beta Kappa and Cum Laude from Pomona College with a BA in Economics.
-After working at Price Waterhouse for a few years after college, she went back to school, obtaining her Masters in Business Administration from the Kellogg Graduate School of Management at Northwestern University.
-For the following decade, Dina worked in the high-tech corporate world as a marketing and business strategy consultant.
+Following graduation, she worked at Price Waterhouse before obtaining her master’s degree in business administration from the Kellogg Graduate School of Management at Northwestern University.
+She then spent over a decade in the high-tech corporate world in a variety of marketing and business strategy positions.

-After her sister was diagnosed with Stage 3 breast cancer and Dina was told she had an 87% chance of getting the disease herself, Dina went back to school, getting a Masters in Holistic Health Education at John F. Kennedy University.
-There she learned she could bring down her odds of getting cancer by changing how she lived her life.
-Fourteen years later, Dina continues to beat the odds and her sister is cancer-free.
+After her sister was diagnosed with Stage 3 breast cancer, Dina was told that she had an 87% chance of getting the disease herself.
+This motivated Dina to earn a master’s degree in holistic health education from JFK University, learning how to reduce her odds of getting cancer by changing how she lived her life.
+Fifteen years later, Dina continues to beat the odds and her sister is cancer-free.